screensavers-club/argos-docs/docs/user-manual/performers/6-lens-setup.md

 ---

+If you encounter any issues with the camera lens, please go to the [Troubleshooting Camera Lens page](/docs/user-manual/performers/troubleshooting/camera/unable-to-rotate-camera-lens) to read more.

 :::warning Warning
 Never loosen the camera lens from the camera module for the sake of focusing as the lens may fall out of the device, causing damage.
 :::

-### Troubleshooting camera lens

-If you encounter any issues with the camera lens, please go to the [Troubleshooting Camera Lens page](/docs/user-manual/performers/troubleshooting/camera/unable-to-rotate-camera-lens) to read more.